Restrictions on imports of food of animal origin by private persons

 Travellers may bring with them game that they have shot themselves unless the import is restricted due to the local conditions in animal diseases.
 The specific restrictions and areas where animal diseases occur can be found in EU safe guard measures.
 In addition, the limit for tax-free import has to be adhered to, and the CITES regulations and decisions on protection have to be observed.

-If food of animal origin is imported from the internal market for commercial purposes (for distribution or sale) to Finland, it is considered as activity at the place of first arrival and is covered by the official food control at the point of entry.
-This applies also to all non-commercial distribution of food procucts.
-This kind of activity need to be reported to Finnish Food Authority.
-More information at For first arrival operators.
+If food of animal origin is imported from the internal market for commercial purposes (for distribution or sale) to Finland, it is considered as activity of a food business operator and is covered by the official food control by the municipalities.
+This applies also to all non-commercial distribution of food products.
+More information at For intra EU-trade operators.

 Souvenirs of food of animal origin from non-EU countries